-The holder shall manage wastes generated from the establishment and operation of FMU and the construction of forest road (site office, labour camps, offices, etc.) with the application of 4R (Reduce, Reuse, Recycle, Responsibility) principle and other environmentally friendly methods of waste management.
+The holder shall manage wastes generated from the activity (site office, labour samp, etc.) with the application of 4R (Reduce, Reuse, Recycle, Responsibility) principle and other environmentally friendly methods of waste management.

 VI.
-Management of excavated materials and run-off
+Management of fugitive dust and run-off